BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE_admin_func.rst

 |br|

-To delete Views, the administrators should use the “Trash” icon to access the “Delete Views” menu and select the View to be deleted.
+To delete Views, the administrators should use the |trash| icon to access the “Delete Views” menu and select the View to be deleted.

 .. image:: images/1.12.png
    :width: 1000